-- Detect TFCW during the experiment in real-time. - Release the accelerator at $T{FCW} + 1$ s. - Perform displacement control for the brake pedal, starting at T{FCW} + 1.2 s with a gradient of the lesser of 5 x D4 or 400mm/s (meaning the gradient to reach pedal position D4 within 200ms, but capped to a maximum application rate of 400mm/s). - Monitor brake force during displacement control and use second-order filtering with a cut-off frequency between 20 and 100 Hz (online) as appropriate. - Switch to force control, maintaining the force level, with a desired value of F4 when - i. the value D4 as defined in B.3 is exceeded for the first time, - ii. the force F4 as defined in B.3 is exceeded for the first time, whichever is reached first. - The point in time where position control is switched to force control is noted as T{switch} . - Maintain the force within boundaries of F4 \pm 25% F4.
+- Detect TFCW during the experiment in real-time. - Release the accelerator at $T{FCW} + 1$ s. - Perform displacement control for the brake pedal, starting at T{FCW} + 1.2 s with a gradient of the lesser of 5 x D4 or 400mm/s (meaning the gradient to reach pedal position D4 within 200ms, but capped to a maximum application rate of 400mm/s). - Monitor brake force during displacement control and use second-order filtering with a cut-off frequency between 20 and 100 Hz (online) as appropriate. - Switch to force control, maintaining the force level, with a desired value of F4 when - i. the value D4 as defined in B.3 is exceeded for the first time, - ii. the force F4 as defined in B.3 is exceeded for the first time, whichever is reached first. - The point in time where position control is switched to force control is noted as T{switch}. - Maintain the force within boundaries of F4 \pm 25% F4.
 A stable force level should be achieved within a period of 200ms maximum after the start of force control.
-Additional disturbances of the force over \pm 25% F4 due to further AEB interventions are allowed, as long as they have a duration of less than 200ms. - The average value of the force between $T{FCW} + 1.4s$ and the end of the test should be in the range of $F4 \pm 10$ N.
+Additional disturbances of the force over \pm 25% F4 due to further AEB interventions are allowed, as long as they have a duration of less than 200ms. - The average value of the force between $T{FCW} + 1.4s$ and the end of the test should be in the range of $F4 \pm 10 \text{ N}$.

-ANNEX B Emergency Steering Support
+ANNEX B: Emergency Steering Support

 The ESS is evaluated at the Euro NCAP lab with input from the OEM to ensure proper triggering of the system.
+The recommended testing procedure can be found in the Technical Bulletin TB037.